projectcalico/calico/master/reference/calicoctl/commands/index.md

 ```
 Usage:
   calicoctl [options] <command> [<args>...]

     create    Create a resource by filename or stdin.
     replace   Replace a resource by filename or stdin.
     apply     Apply a resource by filename or stdin.
-This creates a resource if
+This creates a resource
-                   it does not exist, and replaces a resource if it does exists.
+              if it does not exist, and replaces a resource if it does exists.
-    delete         Delete a resource identified by file, stdin or resource type and name.
+    delete    Delete a resource identified by file, stdin or resource type and
+              name.
-    get            Get a resource identified by file, stdin or resource type and name.
+    get       Get a resource identified by file, stdin or resource type and
+              name.
     version   Display the version of calicoctl.
-    node           Node related commands.
+    node      Calico node management.
-    ipam           Configure IP address management.
+    ipam      IP address management.
+    config    Manage system-wide and low-level node configuration options.

 Options:
   -h --help               Show this screen.